walterfreeman/ast101/paper1.md

 ---

+### How will this be submitted?

+You will send a first draft to a reviewer in our class.
+The first draft won't be graded by them, but they will give you some suggestions and feedback for improvement.
+Then you will have a few more days to incorporate their advice and submit your final draft.

 ### How will this be graded?

 We will grade you out of ten points.
 The grading will be done mostly by the TA's, and perhaps partly by me (Dr. Freeman).

 If you write an exemplary essay here, especially one that teaches us something we didn't know and couldn't have Googled quickly, you may earn up to **double credit**, for a 20/10, or in truly exemplary cases even more.
 (Dr. Freeman will read most of these.)
 Longer papers will get no higher of a grade unless they use their extra words to actually say something interesting.
-There are 600 of you and grading is going to take a while, so if you only have one page of stuff to say, say it, say it well and succinctly, and be proud.
+There are 750 of you and grading is going to take a while, so if you only have one page of stuff to say, say it, say it well and succinctly, and be proud.

 We will grade you based on: